 Poet A Rhymer

 It was the perfect prelude to what is to come.
-With their next single – the aptly titled Ancient Warrior – due to drop later in 2018, Zennith are cementing themselves as the sound of the future – Indigenous Australian legends ready to make their mark on the roots, hip-hop and reggae scene internationally.
+With their next album – the aptly titled Ancient Warrior – released late 2019, ZENNITH are cementing themselves as the sound of the future – Indigenous Australian legends ready to make their mark on the roots, hip-hop and reggae scene internationally.